About Dead Cells

 A treasure for fans of rogue-like games

-The developers of Dead Cells for Android call their project "roguevania."
+The developers of Dead Cells call their project "roguevania."
 After each death, you are reborn in the starting area, as in well-known rogue-like games.
 At the same time, the locations are huge and have many secrets, and the character is gradually learning new skills and getting stronger.
 This idea was terrific: after being in Steam's early access for about a year and getting many updates, the game has become the best pixel masterpiece today.

 Why is this game unique?

-Dead Cells for Android harmoniously combines all its elements.
+Dead Cells harmoniously combines all its elements.
 Let's consider the procedural generation of levels.
 In other games of this genre, you can feel that the location of the rooms is designed by a computer, not by a human.
 In this game, you can hardly notice such a feature.
 Vast zones contain teleportation points, hidden paths, chests with valuable items, and much more.
 Everything is arranged and connected correctly as if the generation is not random but was designed that way.
 The structure and many rooms are similar, but you won't get bored with the monotony.